site15/site15.ru/QODER_RULES.md

 - Grid components should have input properties for relational fields.
 - Use relational fields as filters in the `loadMany` method.
 - Pass relational fields to form components in the `showCreateOrUpdateModal` method.
+- Grid components should support view mode with custom title display instead of action buttons.

 ### 3.2.
 Form Component Implementation